 The Upcycle Program

-Another rare, and impressive feature of the WOOM bikes is their Upcycle Program.
-By purchasing a one time $59 membership fee, you will be entitled to trade in your outgrown WOOM for a refund of 40% off your original purchase or the a credit of your original purchase price towards the purchase of a new WOOM bike.
-All trade in’s must occur within 24 months of the purchase date of the bike.
-The program allows has no limits to the number of bikes you can trade in, but the bikes need to be in “good” condition upon return.
-More information on the Upcycle program can be found on WOOM US website.
+Another rare, and impressive feature of WOOM bikes is their Upcycle Program.
+By purchasing a one time $59 membership fee, you’ll be entitled to trade in your outgrown WOOM for a refund of 40% off your original purchase or a credit of your original purchase price towards the purchase of a new WOOM bike.
+All trade-ins must occur within 24 months of the purchase date of the bike.
+The program has no limits to the number of bikes you can trade in, but the bikes need to be in “good” condition upon return.
+More information on the Upcycle program can be found on the WOOM US website.